arangodb/docs/3.6/administration-engine-switch-engine.md

 differences, please refer to the [Storage Engines](architecture-storage-engines.html) page under the [Architecture](architecture.html) chapter.

-Starting with version 3.6.0, ArangoDB deprecates the MMFiles storage engine and will remove it in the v4.0.0 release.
+The MMFiles storage engine is deprecated starting with version 3.6.0 and it will be removed in a future release.
-While ArangoDB 3.x will maintain full support for MMFiles, we recommend to switch to RocksDB even before the removal of MMFiles.
+We recommend to switch to RocksDB even before the removal of MMFiles.
 {% endhint %}